ptr727/PlexCleaner/README.md

   removesubtitles   Remove all subtitles
 ```

+One of the commands must be specified, some commands have more options.
 The `--settingsfile` JSON settings file is required.
+A default settings file can be created using the `defaultsettings` command.
-The `--logfile` output log file is optional, the file will be overwritten unless `--logappend` is set.
+The `--logfile` output is optional, the file will be overwritten unless `--logappend` is set.

-One of the commands must be specified.

 ### Process Media Files